 - Chop bell peppers, onion, tomatoes, zucchini, and garlic.

 - Coat the veggies well with the olive oil.

 - Cook on low for 5 hours or high for 3 hours.

 - Serve with feta cheese.
 Feel free to serve with pita bread, orzo, brown rice, or cauliflower rice.

 Disclaimer: I was provided with 365 Slow Cooker Suppers by Stephanie O’Dea to review by Houghton Mifflin Harcourt Publishing Company.
 I was not compensated for my review.
 All opinions are my own and are not influenced by the sponsor of these books!

-When you make Slow Cooker Mediterranean Eggplant or add it to any recipes, take a pic and tag me on Instagram @everyday_eileen or #everydayeileen.
+When you make Slow Cooker Mediterranean Eggplant, take a pic and tag me on Instagram @everyday_eileen or #everydayeileen.